jbowyers/chartinator/README.md

     // this is overridden if the Google Chart's height and width options have values
     // Default: false - not used
     chartAspectRatio: false,

+    // The Google Chart Options
+    // This option can be used with any chart type
+    // Some chart types have default options defined within Chartinator by the following objects:
+    // barChart, pieChart, columnChart, calendar, table
+    // These objects should be used instead of this one when using those chart types
+    // Default: no default - not defined
+    chartOptions: {},

+    // Google Bar Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a bar chart
+    //barChart: {},

+    // Google Pie Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a pie chart
+    //pieChart: {},

+    // Google Column Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a column chart
+    //columnChart: {},

+    // Google Line Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a line chart
+    //lineChart: {},

+    // Google Area Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a area chart
+    //areaChart: {},

+    // Google Calendar Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a calendar chart
+    //calendar: {},

+    // Google Table Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a table chart
+    //table: {},

     // Show table along with chart - String
     // Options: 'show', 'hide', 'remove'.
 Default: 'hide'